KjellConnelly/react-native-musicplayercontroller/README.md

 This module is being created so React-Native (and React-Native for Web) users can easily ask their users to select a song from their Library, and have some playback options, even between sessions. iOS will access their Music Library for songs/playlists that are currently on their device (not in the Cloud) using ```MPMediaPickerController```, and playback will be with ```[MPMusicPlayerController applicationMusicPlayer]``` This is the basis for the other Android and Web versions which I will try to mimic as closely as possible.

-I expect you to be able to call the presentViewController method once, then the native code handle the rest until a callback is called to Javascript which will return various metadata, as well as a way to play the music.

 ## Current State
 Right now, this works decently for iOS only.
 Will probably be adding some more functionality as I integrate it with my own projects.
 Please feel free to request features, as I would like this to work for more than just myself.